DavidC1999/C2/README.md

 **Build system**
 I think we can all agree one of the greatest shortcomings of C is the wild west that is building your applications.
 Make, CMake, Ninja...
 For this reason, C= is a purely interpreted language.
 Just write your code, run the interpreter, and you're on your way.

-## TO DO LIST
-More or less in order of priority:
-- [ ] else statements